HL7/fhir-sdoh-clinicalcare/input/pagecontent/sdoh_clinical_care_scope.md

 <br>
 ### Data Modeling Framework
 The diagram below shows the data model for the assessment process including the creation of health concerns, goal setting (patient-centered goals), and creation of referrals using service request and procedure/intervention.
-The graphic represents relationships defined in this IG for the Questionnaire, Questionnaire Response, Observation, Condition, Goal, Task, ServiceRequest and Procedure Resources.
-The following [link](fhir_artifacts_overview.html) will take you to a page that describes the FHIR resources and their uses as well as providing further links to each of the detailed profiles.
+The graphic represents relationships defined in this IG for the [Questionnaire] and  [QuestionnaireResponse] resources, as well as the [Observation], [SDOHCC Condition], [SDOHCC Goal], [SDOHCC Task], [SDOHCC ServiceRequest] and [SDOHCC Procedure] profiles.

 New SVG Image as object.